The-Process-Foundry/SubmissionWrangler/README.md

   - Tabular: Built-in table view for browsing the item
   - Editable: Built-in edit view
 - Edit component - popup window for editing embedded objects.
-It should be able to use breadcrumbs in order to edit complex objects (eg. add a new address/contact from the edit page)
+It should be able to use breadcrumbs when editing complex objects (eg. add a new address/contact from the edit page)

 - NEO4J instance Password: BPcl3-UgbrW3FM9-Ovn7pCe0XcNwe1u4YqZ4cTIcBXs